-M.COM I SEM II SEM III SEM IV SEM
+M.COM.
+I SEM II SEM III SEM IV SEM

 (Rs) (Rs) (Rs) (Rs)

 Semester Mode Examination Fee 1,500/- 1,500/- 1,500/- 1,500/-

-1,1000

 - 1. In order to claim relaxation in the exam fees, the SC/ST students have to compulsorily pass the examination in the year of admission itself to pass.
 Exam Fee relaxation is not applicable for such candidates who do not appear for the exams in the year of admission. - 2.
 The SC/ST students admitted for a Course with the admission fee relaxation have to pay mandatorily Rs.50/- service charge.
 In case if they fail to pay the above mentioned amount, such applications will be rejected. - 3.
 The SC/ST students admitted without fees relaxation during admission have to compulsorily pay full exam fees. - 4.
 No fee relaxation in the exam fees for SC/ST students reappearing for the exams.
 Such students have to compulsorily pay the amount fixed for the exam fee by the University. - 5.
-University at any cost will not refund/readjust the exam fees for future exams.
+University at any cost will not refund/ readjust the exam fees for future exams.

-2.13.1 Instructions to Candidates relating to Examination
+2.12.1 Instructions to Candidates relating to Examination

-- ➤ Semester Examination: the Examination for M.Com.
+- ➤ Semester Examination: the Examination for M.Com..
 Degree Programmes will be conducted by the University at the end of each academic Semester.
-No supplementary examination for M.Com. - ➤ Period for Completion of the Programme: The students shall complete the programme in a period of n+2 years. - ➤ Procedure of Examination: Candidate shall register for all subjects (whole examination) when he/she appears for the examination for the first time (during the year of admission). - Examination Centres: Depending upon the number of students enrolled, the University will identify the Examination Centres.
+No supplementary examination for M.Com.. - ➤ Period for Completion of the Programme: The students shall complete the programme in a period of n+2 years. - ➤ Procedure of Examination: Candidate shall register for all subjects (whole examination) when he/she appears for the examination for the first time (during the year of admission). - Examination Centres: Depending upon the number of students enrolled, the University will identify the Examination Centres.
 In addition to these Examination Centres, the University conducts examination in other institutions which will also be notified in the examination circular.
 If any changes are made regarding examination centres, the same will be updated in

 - the KSOU official Website: www.ksoumysore.karnataka.gov.in.
-Supplementary examinations will have lesser number of examination centres depending on the strength of the students. - ➤ Course Exemption: Course exemption is granted to all under graduate and Post graduate courses as per the ordinance of the University. - ➤ Declaration of Results for Undergraduate Programmes: The candidates should score minimum 32 Marks in theory and aggregate of 35 percent including IA Marks in all courses at the Term end examination.
-Those who score less than 35 per cent will be considered as failed in the examination, therefore such candidates have to reappear for the respective courses in the examination. - ➤ Declaration of Results for Postgraduate Programmes: The candidates should score minimum 32 Marks in theory and aggregate of 40 percent including IA Marks in all courses at the Term end examination.
+Supplementary examinations will have lesser number of examination centres depending on the strength of the students. - ➤ Course Exemption: Course exemption is granted to all under graduate and Post graduate courses as per the ordinance of the University. - ➤ Declaration of Results for Postgraduate Programmes: The candidates should score minimum 32 Marks in theory and aggregate of 40 percent including IA Marks in all courses at the Term end examination.
 Those who score less than 40 per cent will be considered as failed in the examination, therefore such candidates have to reappear for the courses in the examination. - ➤ Marks Card: The University shall issue Aadhaar based digital Marks Card and Convocation Certificate through Online, such copies will also be available in National Academic Depository (NAD). - ➤ Grace Policy: The grace marks permissible shall be 1% of total maximum marks of all the papers or component or group or for the whole examination of all under graduate courses.

-2.14 Student Support Services
+2.13 Student Support Services